For Coaches, Consultants, and Service Professions Who Want to Close More Sales with Less Resistance

 In order to have an optimal sales process, you want to create a few marketing assets that you can leverage prior to and during your sales call.
 The following are those assets as well as the details for each.

-If you aren’t collecting testimonials from your clients on a regularly basis, you need to start now.
+If you aren’t collecting testimonials from your clients on a regular basis, you need to start now.
 Video is best and screenshot images are second best.
 Make sure to collect both if you can.

 Create a web page that houses all your video and text testimonials.
 You can also create a Youtube playlist for your video testimonials like this one.
 This is an example of “Netflix” content that your prospects can binge watch before your call.